kootenpv/yagmail/README.md

 - ~~Logging count & mail capability (very low)~~
 - ~~Add documentation to exception classes (low)~~
 - Add documentation to all functions (high, halfway)
+- Prepare for official 1.0
 - Go over documentation again (medium)
-- Get documentation on Sphinx
 - Allow `.yagmail` file to contain more parameters (medium)
 - Add option to shrink images (low)

 ### Errors

-- Make sure you have a keyring entry (see section "Add yagmail to your keyring"), or use getpass to register.
+- Make sure you have a keyring entry (see section <a href="#no-more-password-and-username">No more password and username</a>), or use getpass to register.
 I discourage to use username / password in scripts.

 - [`smtplib.SMTPException: SMTP AUTH extension not supported by server`](http://stackoverflow.com/questions/10147455/trying-to-send-email-gmail-as-mail-provider-using-python)